debottam-dutta7/debottam-dutta7.github.io/_news/show_and_tell_coswara_accept.md

 title: Show and tell paper got accepted at Interspeech2022
 inline: false
 ---
-Show and tell paper got accepted at Interspeech2022.
+Show and tell paper titled *"Coswara: A website application enabling COVID-19 screening by analysing respiratory sound samples and health symptoms"* got accepted at Interspeech2022.
 This paper describes a tool, a web-site application designed to enable COVID-19 detection by analysing respiratory sound samples and health symptoms.
 A user using this service can log into a website using any device connected to the internet, provide current health symptom information and record a few sound samples corresponding